The-OpenROAD-Project/bazel-orfs/README.md

 Core functionality is implemented as `build_openroad()` bazel macro in `openroad.bzl` file.

 In order to use `build_openroad()` macro in Bazel Workspace in other project it is required to pull `bazel-orfs` as external dependency through one of [Bazel Workspace Rules](https://bazel.build/reference/be/workspace).
-For example in project's WORKSPACE:
+For example in project's MODULE.bazel:

 ```
+bazel_dep(name = "bazel-orfs")
+git_override(
+    module_name = "bazel-orfs",
+    remote = "<URL to bazel-orfs repository>",
-git_hash = "<git hash for specific bazel-orfs revision>"
+    commit = "<git hash for specific bazel-orfs revision>"
-archive_sha256 = "<SHA256 checksum for archive with bazel-orfs>"

-http_archive(
-    name = "bazel-orfs",
-    sha256 = archive_sha256,
-    strip_prefix = "bazel-orfs-%s" % git_hash,
-    url = "<URL to bazel-orfs repository>/archive/%s.tar.gz" % git_hash,
 )
 ```